by Matt Slick

 - "(though “the sword” might possibly be understood as only the familiar symbol of power, yet the mention of it may be taken to imply the apostle’s recognition of the legitimacy of capital punishment, such as he also expressed distinctly,"2

-So, it seems rather clear that the idea of capital punishment is sufficiently included in the phrase "bear the sword."
-After all, the sword is most definitely an instrument of discipline, and in the Roman culture it killed.
+So, It seems rather clear that the idea of capital punishment is sufficiently included in the phrase "where the sword."
+After all, the sword is most definitely an instrument of discipline and in the Roman culture, it killed.
 Let's turn our attention to Acts 25:10-11.

 - "The charges were serious enough to demand a death penalty.
 If the accusations were true, Paul said, he was willing to die."3